developerdhairya/HLD-Basic-Concepts/High-Level-System-Design.md

 # `Caching`

-- Caching is the process of storing and retriving data in/form the cache.
-- Cache is a temporary storage area relatively small in size with faster access time.
+- Cache is a temporary storage area relatively small in size with faster access time which stores the frequently accesses data.
 - Caching improves latency and can reduce the load on your servers and databases.

 <!-- ## Caching at Different levels